 Each morning begins with a physical fitness training session provided by Travis Sample, of Sample Fitness.
 Travis is not only a lifelong resident of Washington Twp., but a former D.A.R.E.
-Student, Capt.
-Rich Skinner and P.O.
-Heather Castronova.
+Student, Chief Richard Skinner and Detective Heather Castronova.
 This relationship enhances the hometown environment of Junior Police Academy.

 We are grateful to the many Public Safety volunteers who donate their time to provide demonstrations.
 Some of the agencies that attended were the Township of Washington and Paramus Police Motorcycle Units, Paramus Police Emergency Services, Bergen County Sheriff’s Office Bomb Squad, Bergen County Regional S.W.A.T., The US Drug Enforcement Administration, The US Secret Service, US Customs, Paterson Police K-9, Washington Township and Hillsdale Fire Departments, Hillsdale and Westwood Volunteer Ambulance Corps, and the NJ Nation Guard Drug Interdiction Helicopter.